-Some of the main ski resorts in the Austrian Alps closed for the season this past weekend.
-To some riders, it meant the end of the snow season, but to some others a new beginning, this time higher up on glaciers.
+Some of the ski resorts in lower elevations of the Austrian Alps closed for the season this past weekend.
+To some riders, it meant the end of the snow season, but to some others, it’s hard to let go if that the conditions are still prime up in the glaciers.

 The rise of out of bounds riding has been very quick.
 In just less than 10 years, we’ve come from seeing the first skis that got really fat to acknowledging that every second teen in your chair lift now has got a pair that will float them on pow.
 And no more can skiers make jokes of snowboarders as slow touring machines, as they’ve got also the split boards to hike further for untouched snow.

-Competition, a lot of competition for snow.
+Competition – a lot of competition for snow.

-There are however a couple of things that make a freerider’s chase for the finest turns easier, and the key is in confidence in moving in exposed terrain and confidence in using the gear that is needed to access such places safely.
+There are however a couple of things that make a free rider’s chase for the finest turns easier, and the key is in confidence in moving in exposed terrain and confidence in using the gear that is needed to access such places safely.

 This is where climbing comes into play.
 You don’t have to send the toughest boulders, climb the hardest routes, or traverse the most exposed ridges.
-You can learn the necessary rope handling skills, belaying & rappeling techniques, knots, hardware, and simply trusting all of that on fairly easy routes.
+You can learn the necessary rope handling skills, belaying & rappelling techniques, knots, hardware, and simply trusting all of that on fairly easy routes.

-So, if you’re an experienced skier or snowboarder and want to take that next step into the terrain that you’ve only watched in awe from afar, use the coming off-season to train yourself into the sport of climbing and be ready to hit the steeps next winter!
+If you’re an experienced skier or snowboarder and want to take that next step into the terrain that you’ve only watched in awe from afar, use the coming off-season to train yourself into the sport of climbing and be ready to hit the steeps next winter!

 Note that glacier travel and crevasse rescue is something that you won’t learn in gyms and shall certainly be trained separately.
 Add that skills set and you add again a whole new playground.